JWB65/GDSII/README.md

 this structure can be use to flatten (collapse) any GDS cell contained in it and write it to an output GDS file or a pointer array of pointers to a polygon structures `gds_poly`.

+A `gds_poly` structure is just a polygon (array of int pairs) with in addition an int specifying the layer name in the GDS file.

 Questions: janwillembos@yahoo.com